Visiting Japan

 9. Additional required documents for:

-• International Students: Reference letter form your school
+• International Students: Reference letter from your school

 • Under 18 and travelling alone: Consent letter from your parents